Johannes1803/cd0037-API-Development-and-Documentation-project/APIDocumentation.md

  - Returns:
     a json object with the following keys:
     - success: boolean status
-    - total_questions: number of total questions in api after deletion
+    - total_questions: number of total questions in api after adding a new question
     - questions: list of questions, where each question is an object with question, answer, category and difficulty key.
     - created: id of created question